fbpx

 The process for how to get a mesothelioma diagnosis involves three steps:

-Undergo imaging tests.
+2. Undergo imaging tests.
 The most common imaging tests are X-rays, CT scans, PET scans and MRI scans.
 Each type of scan reveals further proof that the abnormalities shown might be tumors in the lining of your lungs or abdomen.

-Treatment After Mesothelioma Diagnosis
+Treatment For Mesothelioma

-In most cases where a patient survives beyond the expected prognosis, their treatment involves a combination of chemotherapy, radiation and surgery.
+In most cases where a patient survives beyond the expected prognosis, their treatment involves a combination of chemotherapy, immunotherapy, radiation and surgery.
 Learn more about how you can beat the odds after your mesothelioma diagnosis in our free Mesothelioma Survivor’s Guide.

 Frequently Asked Questions About Mesothelioma Diagnosis